Ingram Scholarship Program Application Guide

 If you’ve already enrolled as a first-year students, congratulations.
 You can apply for the 2025-2026 academic year.
 The application will be up and running by mid-January, with a due date of February 28.
 Make sure to get all your materials in, including reference letters, submitted by that date.

-3. Interview Process: The selection committee will invite finalists for an interview, giving them the opportunity to meet and discuss their application.
+3. Interview Process: The selection committee usually holds an interview for the finalists where they have the opportunity to discuss their application.
 Now, this is your chance to showcase your passion for service and your leadership skills face-to-face.

 4. Application Components: In addition to the usual application materials such as transcripts, test scores, and personal statement, you’ll also need to provide: